Tools & Materials

 Most synthetic products have a perm rating much less than felt.
 This means that any moisture in the attic will NOT be escaping through the roof itself, making proper attic ventilation very important.
 And it’s best to check with the manufacturer to confirm their product is recommended on a “hot roofs.”

-Synthetic underlayments still need to be used in conjunction with peel and stick (aka. self-adhering or ice and water) underlayments, which are required to cover overhangs, valleys and wall intersections.
+Synthetic underlayment still needs to be used in conjunction with peel and stick (aka. self-adhering or ice and water) underlayment, which are required to cover overhangs, valleys and wall intersections.
 There are synthetic peel-and-stick products available, but they are not as widely used because they are seen as most contractors as cost prohibitive.
 Roofing codes vary from region to region; make sure to check with your local building officials on the peel and stick requirements in your area.

 When asked about the future of synthetic underlayment, Ron Heather, vice president of Roof Depot, had this to say: